 We soon learned though, that this act on our part was causing our eldest considerable distress.
 She saw it as us taking sides and took her frustration out on the root cause – her sister.

-In fact, we have realised that it is normal for toddlers in the early years to be possessive of toys.
+In fact, it is normal for toddlers in the early years to be possessive of toys.
 It is a developmental trait not a sign of inherent selfishness.
 By insisting a toddler goes against his urge to protect his toys and give them up to their younger sibling (no matter how ‘unfair’ it seems to the parent) will help to put a divide between the pair.

 Mistake 4: Taking sides in sibling disputes